LamAnnieV/deploy_7/README.md

 ```
 1 VPC
 2 Availability Zones (AZ) us-eas-1a and us-east-1b
-2 Public Subnets one in each AZ
+2 Public Subnets,  one in each AZ
-2 Private Subnets one in each AZ
+2 Private Subnets,  one in each AZ
-2 Route Table
+2 Route Tables
 1 Internet Gateway connected to one route table
 1 Nate Gateway with Elastic IP and connected to the other route table
 1 Security Group with port 80